-а A black-market business

-b Action deeply regretted

-с Ambitious thefts increase

-d Complaints about queues

-е Pain or success?

-f Police find goods

-g Reader destroys books

-h Thieves attack hotels

-i Tough new legislation

-j Unfair regulation introduced
+a A black-market business b Action deeply regretted Ambitious thefts increase С d Complaints about queues Pain or success? е Police find goods f Reader destroys books g h Thieves attack hotels Tough new legislation i Unfair regulation introduced j

 In the 18th century, high heels were standard for both men and women but lost popularity after the French Revolution.
 When they returned again in the 20th century, they were seen as a symbol of femininity in the fashion world and of professionalism in the business world.
 As women gained more freedom and power, high heels became higher, thinner and harder to walk on than ever before.
-Some women love their high heels and would not go without them, but many others would prefer to do without the discomfort they cause.
-Unfortunately, high heels are often necessary for a woman if she wishes to be taken seriously in the workplace in certain cultures.
-In Japan, for example, high heels are compulsory at many companies.
-A petition protesting against this regulation was even turned down by Japan's Minister of Health and Labour saying this practice was "necessary and appropriate".
+Some women love their high heels and would not go without them, but many

 It is not unusual for hotel guests to take shower gel and other toiletries with them when they leave.
 They might also take towels or coat hangers or even the iron.
 However, these are minor incidents compared to the new trend - that of disappearing mattresses, especially in luxury hotels.
 Many hotel mattresses are of such high quality that they have become a real temptation for thieves.
-The method of getting someone to distract staff at reception and sneaking an object out while no-one is looking is not the most efficient in these cases.
-Instead, mattresses usually disappear during the night in hotels that have an elevator directly connected to the underground car park.
-But other incidents have also made the headlines.
-For example, one hotel was recently robbed of its grand piano by a group of men in overalls claiming that the piano was due to be collected for repair.
+The method of getting someone to distract

 When you are filling up with petrol, using the car wash or drinking a coffee, keep an eye on the time if you wish to avoid a penalty.
 There may be a 30-minute or even only a 20-minute maximum stay limit.
 Several petrol companies in the UK have installed CCTV cameras at the entrances and exits to fuel stations in order to enforce the new rule.
-Any driver who overstays the limit may be fined up to \pounds 100.
-Many motorists have complained about the unrealistic time constraint and think that 45 minutes would be much more reasonable.
-If there is a queue at the pump or at the till or if you have to wait to use the car wash, it is highly probable that you will need more time than is allowed.
-What makes things worse is that few drivers are aware of this new rule.
-Warning signs at the petrol station can easily be missed, especially after dark.
+Any driver who overstays the limit may be fined up to £100.
+Many motorists have complained

 A missing 310-year-old violin worth £250,000 has been returned to its owner with help coming from an unexpected place.
 Stephen Morris, who has played as soloist in concerts and recorded with several famous singers, left his instrument on a luggage rack by mistake when getting off his train in south-east London.
 After he reported the loss, police examined CCTV footage from the journey which showed a man taking the violin and then leaving the train.
-The image of the man was released to the public and Morris appealed for help stating that the loss was "like having my arm cut off".
-In a moment of guilt, the thief contacted Morris and personally handed the violin back to him in a carpark with his sincere apologies.
-Morris sent out a tweet thanking the public for their support and saying he was happy that he could sleep again now that he had his beloved instrument back.
+The image of the man was